-either Party may terminate by giving the other Party at least sixty days’ written notice that the other Party is in default of any of the material terms and conditions of the Agreement, so long as the notice specifies the basis for termination and there is reasonable opportunity to cure the default; or
+either Party may terminate by giving the other Party at least sixty (60) days’ written notice that the other Party is in default of any of the material terms and conditions of the Agreement, so long as the notice specifies the basis for termination and there is reasonable opportunity to cure the default; or

-Company may terminate by giving Customer at least sixty days’ written notice if possible in the event that there is a material change in an applicable rule or statute that necessitates termination of this Agreement.
+Company may terminate by giving Customer at least sixty (60) days’ written notice, if possible, in the event that there is a material change in an applicable rule or statute that necessitates termination of this Agreement.

 8. Governing Law and Regulatory Authority -- Please check the appropriate box.